• This page, Performance Recognition Program (PRP), is offered by

 An individual may be nominated by a supervisor, peer, subordinate, professional colleague or someone who is familiar with the person's work.

-Agency heads and college presidents are not eligible to receive this award.
+Agency or organization heads and college presidents are not eligible to receive this award.

 Award Criteria

-The ideal candidate for the Governor Paul Cellucci Award for Leadership and Mentoring in State Government:
+The ideal candidate for the Governor Paul Cellucci Award for Leadership and Mentoring in State Government regularly displays one or more of the following attributes:

-• Is passionate about good government and the important services being provided to the agency's customers and clients;
+• Passionate about good government and the important services being provided by the agency or organization to its customers and clients;

 • Plays a direct role in the professional development of a fellow employee within his or her department on an ongoing, day-to-day, basis;